edombowsky/coursera-alg1/assignments/percolation/Readme.md

 Percolates

-**The problem.** In a famous scientific problem, researchers are interested in the following question: if sites are independently set to be open with probability *p*^*^ (and therefore blocked with probability 1 − *p*), what is the probability that the system percolates?
+**The problem.** In a famous scientific problem, researchers are interested in the following question: if sites are independently set to be open with probability *p* <sup>*</sup> (and therefore blocked with probability 1 − *p*), what is the probability that the system percolates?
 When *p* equals 0, the system does not percolate; when *p* equals 1, the system percolates.

 When *N* is sufficiently large, there is a *threshold* value *p*<sup>*</sup> such that when *p* < *p*<sup>*</sup> a random N-by-N grid almost never percolates, and when *p* > *p*<sup>*</sup>, a random *N*-by-*N* grid almost always percolates.
 No mathematical solution for determining the percolation threshold *p* has yet been derived.
 Your task is to write a computer program to estimate *p*<sup>*</sup>.